smallwat3r/synonym/README.md

 #   it, no, pl, pt, ro, ru, sk
 SYNONYM_SEARCH_LANG=en
 ```
-Note: if no language is set in .synonymrc, or specified in parameters,
+Note: if no language is set in .synonymrc, or specified in the parameters,
-the default language will be fetched from the os (`$LANGUAGE` or
+the default language will be fetched from the current OS (`$LANGUAGE` or
 `$LANG`).
 If not supported by the API, or null, it will be set as
 default to `en_US`.

-You are now all set-up to run synonym in your terminal.
+You are now all set to run synonym in your terminal.

 ## How to use it?